 "The time you spend to inventory your pieces, take high-quality photographs and get them online will pay off in future sales."

-Investing in a program like Artwork Archive that gives you the tools to keep track of your work and organize your art business helps you run your career like a professional.
+Choosing a program like Artwork Archive that gives you the tools to keep track of your work and organize your art business helps you run your career as a professional artist.

 5. Not Following Up With Interested Buyers